-The Counseling and Human Services faculty share a strong commitment to training excellent practitioners who have the necessary attitudes and competence to serve diverse clients and students.
-We also share a commitment to social justice.
-This is reflected, not only in our curriculum, but in the extent to which our students are engaged in the community.
+The Counseling and Human Services faculty are strongly committed to training excellent practitioners who graduate prepared to address the needs of diverse clients and students.
+Our commitment to social justice is reflected in our curriculum, in the training opportunities we arrange, and in the supervision we provide.

 Guided by the ideals of equity and access, the School of Education's Department of Counseling and Human Services prepares students to provide socioculturally adaptive and responsive services in educational, non-profit, and government settings.

 The Department houses a credential program, two on-campus master's degree programs in counseling - School Counseling and Clinical Mental Health Counseling - and a Counseling and Psychotherapy program offered in Wuhan, China.
 These programs challenge students to think critically about social justice issues, applying concepts of diversity and multiculturalism to problem-solving.

 Students in the Department of Counseling and Human Services benefit from close access to the School of Education’s expert faculty who are leaders in their respective fields.
 Our faculty members are dedicated to training experienced scholar-practitioners who graduate prepared to address the needs of diverse clients and students.
 Meet the Counseling and Human Services faculty members below!